htcondor/htcondor-restd/README.md

 Returns an empty list if no jobs match.

+`schedd` is the name of the schedd to query, or `DEFAULT` to use the default schedd (if there is one).
+Raises `404` if the schedd does not exist.

 `clusterid` limits the results to jobs with the given cluster ID.

 `projection` is one or more comma-separated attributes; if specified,